 Prior to joining the Bush Foundation, Angerholzer served as executive vice president of the Institute of International Education, a global non-profit organization that partners with governments, multinational corporations, universities, and foundations to design and manage educational and leadership programs, including the U.S. Department of State's Fulbright Program and the U.S. Department of Defense's Language Flagship.

-Angerholzer previously served as president & CEO of the Center for the Study of the Presidency & Congress (CSPC) in Washington, DC.
-A non-partisan policy organization established in 1965, CSPC applies lessons of leadership and history to current domestic and international challenges and promotes cooperation among the White House, Congress, and the private sector.
-Angerholzer was also managing director of the Richard Lounsbery Foundation, a New York philanthropic institution that awards grants to support scientific and medical research, as well as science and technology policy, education, international relations, and security programs.
+Angerholzer previously served as president & CEO of the Center for the Study of the Presidency & Congress, a non-partisan policy organization that applies lessons of leadership and history to current domestic and international challenges and promotes cooperation among the White House, Congress, and the private sector.
+He was also managing director of the Richard Lounsbery Foundation, a philanthropic institution that awards grants to support scientific and medical research, as well as science and technology policy, education, international relations, and security programs.

-Angerholzer is originally from Mobile, Alabama, where he graduated from St. Paul's Episcopal School with honors.
-He holds a Bachelor of Arts (magna cum laude) in political science from The University of the South in Sewanee, Tennessee and a Master of Arts in international science & technology policy from The George Washington University's Elliott School of International Affairs.
-He is a member of the Economic Club of Washington, DC and currently serves on the boards of the Salvation Army of the National Capital Area, the Lounsbery Foundation, and CSPC.
-He previously served two terms on the Cathedral Chapter, the governing body of the Washington National Cathedral.
-Before joining the IIE staff in 2017, Angerholzer served on its Board of Trustees.
+Angerholzer is originally from Mobile, Alabama, where he graduated from St. Paul's Episcopal School.
+He holds a Bachelor of Arts in political science from The University of the South in Sewanee, Tennessee and a Master of Arts from The George Washington University's Elliott School of International Affairs.